 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-When it comes to Salesforce Lightning vs Classic, Salesforce Lightning is the better option, offering a more modern interface and better advanced features to power your business.
-The Lightning experience is the only way to be sure you're getting access to new Salesforce updates as soon as they go live.
-Plus, Classic will eventually be phased out, so users might as well get used to Lightning now.
+The Lightning experience is the only way to be sure you’re getting access to the newest Salesforce features as soon as they go live, with Classic no longer receiving Salesforce updates since 2023.
+In fact, Classic will eventually be phased out, so users might as well get used to Lightning now.

 In this guide: